rails/rails-html-sanitizer/README.md

 # Rails Html Sanitizers

-This gem is resposible to sanitize HTML fragments in Rails applications.
+This gem is responsible for sanitizing HTML fragments in Rails applications, i.e. in the `sanitize`, `sanitize_css` and `strip_tags` methods.

 ## Installation